-7. Outlast 2 (2017)
+7. Outlast 2

 Developer: Red Barrels

 After the original Outlast terrified gamers with a relatively simple concept, there was no doubt a sequel would emerge.
 Red Barrels didn’t disappoint when they sent players in the Supai region of Arizona, again equipped with nothing more than a video camera and night vision.

 Outlast 2 trades in the familiar setting of a decrepit asylum for a secluded village but is still set in the same universe.
 That, of course, means the crazies tare back.
 Outlast 2 has heavy religious overtones that help play into the overall creep factor of the isolated village.

 While Outlast focused more on in-your-face horror, Outlast 2 is better at building up anticipation.
 Ultimately, you spend plenty of time expecting the worst which results in a more tense experience that keeps you on the edge.